srivasb/Finite-Elements/README.md

 # Finite-Elements
-Programs to solve differential partial equations using FEM
+Programs to solve differential partial equations using FEM in Matlab.